 For 30 years, Zamunda was the most famous African fake country in movies.
 Ever since Coming to America introduced the fictional kingdom in 1988.
 Only when the Black Panther movie came out in 2018, did the Kingdom of Wakanda receive the attention it deserves.
 Before, it had only existed in comic books.

 The Royal Rose Bearers vs The Dora Milaje

 The Royal Rose Bearer’s job is… well, to toss rose petals before the crown prince’s feet, so he would walk only on petals of roses.
 They are led by the Rose Bearer Priestess.

-The Dora Milaje are an elite group of female bodyguards and Wakandan special forces.
+The Dora Milaje are an all-female super team of bodyguards and Wakandan special forces.
 They are led by General Okoye.

 Black Panther vs Coming To America: Cameo Appearances

 Samuel L. Jackson as an armed robber vs Stan Lee, as a gambler in a casino

 One of Samuel L. Jackson’s most famous early roles was an appearance in Coming To America, where he played the role of a shotgun-wielding robber holding up McDowell’s fast-food restaurant and gets stopped by Akeem.

 In the Black Panther 2018 movie, Stan Lee, the unrivaled legend of the comics world, appears as a patron of a casino in Busan, South Korea, and quietly takes T’Challa’s won but unclaimed casino tokens.